Teaching & Learning

 - Enable all teachers to teach as effectively as possible;

-- Enable all children to learn as effectively as possible;
+- Enable all children to learn as effectively as possible, without overloading their working memory;

 - Give children the skills they require to become successful lifelong learners;